Glass Globe Solar Lights

 The small globes look great on the hooks and/or the brackets.

 Here are the others I made.
-While I was choosing the globes, I wasn’t sure which style I wanted, or which ones would project the most light.
-I actually ended up liking the ones with the red wire the best.
+While choosing the globes, I wasn’t sure which style I wanted or which would project the most light.
+I ended up liking the ones with the red wire the best.

 See more Repurposed Glass Projects Here